 The evidence base for our argument needs to be persuasive, accurate, relevant, complete, sufficient and clearly understood.
-Our conclusions may stand or fall on this issue.
+Our conclusions stand or fall on this issue.
+Reliability in this study is sought through openness, transparency, and the ability to check and track data.